Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/component-level-data-fetching/en.md

 The `ComponentPropsService` goes through the layout service data and looks at all the renderings.
 To find the components that require data fetching,  the service "spies" on the component using the `rendering.componentName` against the list of component registrations in  `componentFactory`.

-If the component defines and exports the functions `getStaticProps` and `getServerSideProps`, the `ComponentPropsService` executes one of the functions as follows:
+If the component defines and exports the functions `getStaticProps` or `getServerSideProps`, the `ComponentPropsService` executes one of the functions as follows:

 - In SSR mode, it will call `getServerSideProps`.
 - In SSG mode, it will call `getStaticProps`.